-The map below illustrates the current shortwave propagation conditions:
+The map below illustrates the current shortwave propagation conditions, using the Maximum Usable Frequency (MUF):

-The current shortwave propagation conditions are influenced by several factors, including solar activity, geomagnetic conditions, and atmospheric phenomena.
+The propagation conditions are influenced by several factors, including solar activity, geomagnetic conditions, and atmospheric phenomena.

 The solar flux index (SFI) improves high-frequency (HF) propagation³, allowing HF bands⁴ such as the 20-meter and 15-meter to be open for long-distance communication.

-Atmospheric conditions, including ionospheric layers, play a crucial role in HF propagation.
-The maximum usable frequency (MUF) is currently high, allowing for effective communication on higher HF bands¹ ³ ⁴.
+Atmospheric conditions, including ionospheric regions, play a crucial role in HF propagation.
+The maximum usable frequency (MUF) enables effective communication in higher HF bands ¹ ³ ⁴.
 However, lower frequencies, such as the 80-meter and 160-meter bands, may experience increased noise levels due to atmospheric disturbances, making them less reliable for long-distance communication.

 References: